cretudorin/mail-to-telegram-app/README.md

 # Mail-To-Telegram (MTL)
 A small and efficient SMTP server for OpenMediaVault that will recieve notification emails and forwards them to a Telegram bot written in Rust.
-The docker container just uses around 1.7MB in RAM and uses async I/O and should be able to handle pretty much any notification load you throw at it.
+The docker container just uses around a few megabytes of RAM and uses async I/O and should be able to handle pretty much any notification load you throw at it.

 ## Setup
 The setup is pretty straightforward.
 Right now the only deployment method is docker.
 Alternatively you can build the server from source, but then you're on your own.